cancerit/hairpin2/README.md

 >   1. for samples exhibiting the mutation, retrieve reads covering the region
 >   2. test each read for validity for use in testing (i.e. base quality, do they express the correct alt, and so on)
 >   3. performing statistical analysis on read context
->   4. pass or fail the record for each filter and log to `INFO`
+>   4. pass or fail the record for each flag and log to `INFO`

 ### TESTING